 |Loan||Loan Tenure||Monthly Repayment Amount||Total Repayment Amount|

 At first glance, you’ll prefer Loan B because it’s obviously cheaper and shorter.
-However, if you look at Loan A, the monthly repayment amount is PHP 2,000 lower.
-If you’re on a tight budget, this PHP 2,000 can already pay for your electricity bill or internet or buy more than 25 kilos of rice.
+However, if you look at Loan A, the monthly repayment amount is ₱2,000 lower.
+If you’re on a tight budget, this ₱2,000 can already pay for your electricity bill or internet or buy more than 25 kilos of rice.

-The monthly loan repayment is a factor when comparing personal loans because you should always consider your capacity to pay.
+The monthly loan repayment is a factor when you make a personal loan comparison because you should always consider your capacity to pay.
 You may be tempted to get the shorter, much cheaper option, but you may also struggle to pay for it.

 As a result, you may also end up borrowing money through payday loans, which are more expensive than personal loans.
 In short, you may end up getting into debt to pay another debt.
 If this happens, you’d be in debt for a long time.